oscardhc/oscardhc.github.io/_pages/About.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-I am a senior majoring in Computer Science at [ACM Honors Class](https://acm.sjtu.edu.cn/home), [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
+I am a first-year Ph.D. student @ [Department of Computer Science](https://www.cs.princeton.edu), [Princeton University](https://www.princeton.edu).
+I received my bachelor's degree from [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/), where I was a member of [ACM Honors Class](https://acm.sjtu.edu.cn/home).

 My research interests lie in the area of theoretical computer science, with a focus on optimization and machine learning theory.
 I am also interested in compiler optimization and online algorithms.